Workbench-Build/workbook/docs/index.md

 - have a clear direction with strong goals (meme)
 - curate members (onboarding)
-- ensure that everyone know what the DAO is about and how to participate to move towards the DAO's goals (user guides and content marketing)
+- ensure that everyone know what the token system is about and how to participate

 This will be hard.
 It will take a long time.
 It will test your patience.
 Good luck!
 Governance is hard.